EnglishBeach/MolecularModeling/README.md

 •	Using GROMACS for molecular dynamic simulations to calculate the dependece of diffusion coefficient from temperature and состав.
 Improving the prediction force of diffusion-kinetic model

+# Installation openff and nglview
+ 0. Install mamba and use how packet manager
+ 1. Install python==3.10.x (3.10.13 lastest)
+ 2. Install ipywidgets==7.7.x (7.7.2 for me), because 8.x.x has some fixes conflicting with nglview.
+So nglview sometimes doesn't show js widget
+ 3. Install nglview from bioconda channel
+ 4. Install openff toolkits and so on

 # Simulating
 Right now, there is only one type of simulation: OKM-butanol\Simple_MD.
 But in the future, this list will be increased.